sabyasachiGorai/AttendEase/README.md

 * The **linking between frontend and backend** (actual API calls, authentication, token passing, etc.) is under development and will be added soon.
 * Once linking is done, you will be able to run both together and the frontend will communicate with the backend seamlessly.
-* In the meantime, you can work on frontend UI or backend APIs in isolation.